siinghd/imageoptimizer/README.md

 # Image Processing Service

-This service provides various image processing capabilities via a simple API.
+This service offers a variety of image processing capabilities through a simple API, including dynamic text rendering on images.

 ## How to Use